 When we acknowledge how we feel about our world around us and share it, we find a comfort and a trust within ourselves and in this experience, we are rewarded with praise and wonder.
 This is a basic premise for our existence and the magic of creativity.

 Yet the outright fear I see in people’s faces when I mention the idea of allowing themselves to be creative is alarming.
 The general population is not supported in being true to themselves.
-Instead, they are told that if they do as they are told, stand in line, fit in, and prepare for the worse, they will live safe lives.
+Instead, they are told that if they do as they are told, stand in line, fit in, and prepare for the worst, they will live safe lives.
 Somehow safe became happy.
 And so we sell our individuality down the river for a promise of security.

 When we do not practice our own individuality, we feel disoriented and disconnected from ourselves and there is no reflection of us in the world.
 This causes us strife and anxiety.
 Our purpose here is unclear and we just end up surviving and grieving what we don’t understand is our birthright to give ourselves.
 Not allowing ourselves to be creative and instead to search for ourselves by shopping in a discount store leaves us with a feeling of crazed hopelessness.

 So where are the psychological statistics that support this need to shift our educational practices?
 Where are the warnings that tell us we are not what we buy!
 Nowhere because they aren’t profitable.
 And people do as they know.
-So I guess the change is up to the people.
+So, I guess the change is up to the people.
 In fact, it’s always been up to each of us.

-We can not possibly make any lasting differences in our world if we don’t prioritize our mental health first.
+We cannot possibly make any lasting differences in our world if we don’t prioritize our mental health first.
 And a society that considers anxieties and low self-esteem as a norm seems pretty powerless to make any changes.
 We need to start by trusting ourselves.
 If that takes a few anti-anxiety meds, group meetings, and some really ugly artwork, so be it.

-And, as always, Thanks to you for your visit.
+And as always, thank you for your visit.